NON-QM Loans Versus Back To Work Mortgage Loan Program

 NON-QM Loans Versus Back to Work Mortgage Loan Program is a great option for home buyers who cannot meet the waiting period on FHA Loans.
 Housing Prices are going up double digits in many parts of the country and NON-QM Loans Versus Back to Work Mortgage Loan Program is a great short term financing option.

-The Gustan Cho Team at USA Mortgage has an alternative financing program for home buyers who do not meet the waiting period requirement after a previous housing event:
+The Gustan Cho Team at Loan Cabin Inc. has an alternative financing program for home buyers who do not meet the waiting period requirement after a previous housing event:

 - Short Sale